zhaoyul/aposd-vs-clean-code/README.md

 for your favorite library package: in how many cases could you understand how to use a method with only its signature?
 Even in the `addSongToLibrary` example above more information is needed:

 * Is there any expected format for an author string, such as "LastName, FirstName"?
 * Are the authors expected to be in alphabetical order?
 If not, is the order significant in some other way?
 * What happens if there is already a song in the library with the given title?
 Is it replaced with the new one, or will the library keep multiple songs with the same title?
 * How is the library stored (e.g. is it entirely in memory? saved on disk?)?
 This information may have been documented somewhere else, such as the overall class documentation, in which case it wouldn't be needed here.

+**UB:**

+John, all four of those questions are diametrically opposed to the abstraction itself.
+I don't want to force the reader to know those kinds of details when looking at this method.
+Those details should be pushed down to a lower level IMHO.

 **JOHN:**

 Consider the `isNot...` method in `PrimeGenerator`.
 This method has no header comment, so readers are forced to read the method's code to figure out how to use it.

+**UB:**

+John, my readers don't have to use it.
+It was not written for them to use.
+I don't expect that any of my readers will call it.
+If for some unknown reason one of them really wants to know how to use it then there is a very good example of how it is used in the `isPrime` method.

+**JOHN:**

 This means that readers have to load more information into their heads, which makes it harder to work in the code.
 Here are a couple of things that would need to be described in the header comment for `isNot...`:

 * Its side effects (modifying `multiplesOfPrimeFactors`); without comments, the entire tree of methods underneath `isNot...` must be read to discover the side effects.
 * The fact that it works only if invoked with ascending argument values (this constraint is unlikely to be obvious even after reading the code).

 Bob, can you explain why you chose not to include any comments in the `PrimeGenerator` class?
 How is code better when it has no comments?